 The fee for our initial consultation would only be charged if we decided to work together.
-It will be the same cost as the fee we agree for counselling/therapy.
+It will be the same cost as the fee for counselling/therapy.

 Skype sessions can be arranged for those who need to travel for work etc. and would like to continue with their weekly therapy while away.

 Maps & Directions